Lacrymology/states/doc/intro.rst

 - Salt web UI
 - :doc:`Salt web UI </salt/api/doc/index>`
-- An APT repository server to host your own Debian packages
+- An :ref:`glossary-APT` repository server to host your own :ref:`glossary-Debian` packages

 States for testing and its requirements.
 More details on this topic in file testing document.